gerrytsui/designsystem/README.md

 ---

-If you'd like to view the "Live Preview" locally, or run the source file to make edits to source:
+If you'd like to view the "Live Preview" locally, or run the source files to make edits to source:

 In your Terminal, navigate (`cd`) into project folder and run `npm install`, then `bower install`.